Create a Cart Promotion

 You can build a cart promotion by following this guided workflow.
 Define the metadata, conditions, and benefits of your promotion, then apply specific limits to ensure it reaches the right audience at the right time.

-This guide provides a step-by-step walkthrough of the entire cart promotion lifecycle, from initial qualification triggers to redemption conditions and automated customer communication.
+This guide provides a step-by-step walkthrough of the entire cart promotion lifecycle, from initial qualification triggers to redemption conditions and automated customer communication. test

 Step 1: Defining the promotion details